 It’s so hard to develop a vaccine for HIV because it’s different from other types of viruses.
 HIV doesn’t fit typical vaccine approaches in several ways:

 The immune system, which fights disease, doesn’t respond to the HIV virus.
-It produces HIV antibodies, but they only slow the disease — they don’t stop it.
+It produces HIV antibodies, but they only slow the disease.
+They don’t stop it.

-However, almost no people have recovered from HIV infection.
+However, almost no people have recovered after contracting HIV.
 As a result, there’s no immune reaction that vaccines can mimic.

-However, HIV has a long dormant period before AIDS sets in.
-During this period, the virus hides itself in the DNA of the infected person.
+However, HIV has a long dormant period before it progresses to AIDS.
+During this period, the virus hides itself in the DNA of the person with the virus.
 The body can’t find and destroy all of the hidden copies of the virus to cure itself.
 So, a vaccine to buy more time won’t work with HIV.

 Most vaccines are made with killed or weakened viruses.
-Killed HIV doesn’t work well to produce an immune response in your body, though, and any live form of the virus is too dangerous to use.
+Killed HIV doesn’t work well to produce an immune response in the body, though.
+Any live form of the virus is too dangerous to use.

-These include diphtheria and hepatitis B. But people in high-risk groups for HIV might be exposed to HIV daily.
+These include diphtheria and hepatitis B. But people with known risk factors for HIV might be exposed to HIV daily.
 This means there’s more chance for infection that a vaccine can’t prevent.

-More viruses enter the body these ways, so we have more experience addressing them.
+More viruses enter the body in these two ways, so we have more experience addressing them.
 But HIV enters the body most often through genital surfaces or the blood.
-We have less experience protecting against viruses that enter the body in these ways.
+We have less experience protecting against viruses that enter the body in those ways.

-This helps ensure that they’re likely safe and effective before they’re tried on humans.
+This helps ensure that they’re likely to be safe and effective before they’re tried on humans.
 However, no good animal model for HIV is available.
-Any testing that has been done on animals has not shown how humans would react to the tested vaccine.
+Any testing that’s been done on animals hasn’t shown how humans would react to the tested vaccine.

 A vaccine targets a virus in a particular form.
 If the virus changes, the vaccine may not work on it anymore.
 HIV mutates quickly, so it’s hard to create a vaccine to work against it.

-Most vaccines are prophylactic, meaning they prevent a person from getting a disease.
-On the other hand, therapeutic vaccines are used to increase your body’s immune response to fight disease that you already have.
-They're also considered treatments.
+Most vaccines are prophylactic, which means they prevent a person from getting a disease.
+Therapeutic vaccines, on the other hand, are used to increase the body’s immune response to fight disease that the person already has.
+Therapeutic vaccines are also considered treatments.